-These orchids prefer intermediate to warmer temperatures year-round.
+These orchids prefer intermediate to warm temperatures year-round.
 During the daytime hours, you should try to keep temperatures between 70°F to 85°F (21°C to 29°C).
 They can tolerate moderate temperature fluctuations, but they can't tolerate colder weather for prolonged periods.
-During the nighttime hours, temperatures should stay between 55°F to 60°F (13°C to 16°C).
+During the night, temperatures should stay between 55°F to 60°F (13°C to 16°C).

 These plants originally come from tropical regions in Trinidad, Central America, and South America, so you should try to reproduce these growing conditions to ensure that your orchid grows as well as it can throughout the year.

 Your Gongora likes to have bright but indirect light.
 If you're growing your plant indoors, set it by a south-facing window or an east-facing window if you live in the northern hemisphere.
 You can get your orchid to adapt to bright, direct sunlight but this is a slower process.